cesar3030/my-sodastream-dashboard/README.md

 # my-sodastream-dashboard
-Dashboard to monitor the use of my sodastream
+Dashboard to monitor the use of a Sodastream.